Rock · Beginner

 The Slide Switch

 E5 to A5 and back, no clock.
-Ten clean switches.
-Notice your hand barely moves — it's the same shape.
+Your hand barely has to move.

 Movable Power